karmab/kcli/doc/index.rst

 protocol in the corresponding client section.

-Most of the parameters are actually optional, and can be overridden in the default, host or profile section (or in a plan file)
+Most of the parameters are actually optional, and can be overridden in the default, client or profile section (or in a plan file)

-Alternatively, you can generate this settings file ( for tweaking or to add remote hosts):
+Alternatively, you can generate this settings file ( for tweaking or to add remote hypervisors):

 .. code:: shell